TURPINJonathan/Calculator/README.md

 # Calculator
-A calculator with which you can record your results
+A calculator with which you can record your results.